How to Export Datatable to Excel in ASP.NET Core

 Users can also benefit from the Iron Suite, a collection of five professional libraries including IronXL, IronPDF, and more.

-To export a DataTable to Excel using IronXL, create a new DataTable, populate it with data, create a new workbook using IronXL, and save the data to an Excel file format like XLSX or CSV.
+To export a DataTable to Excel in ASP.NET Core using IronXL, you need to create a DataTable, populate it with data, and then utilize IronXL to create a new workbook.
+You can save the workbook in formats like XLSX or CSV using IronXL's methods.